mkingopng/AWS_presentation/presentation/PRESENTATION.md

 -->

+---

 # Why choose Rust over GO?
 Overall, both languages are meant for many of the same purposes, and they both attempted to solve the same problem: In a C++ code base, you end up with 5+ year old code snippets everywhere that everyone's too afraid to touch in fear of breaking the entire program.
-Go sought to tackle this problem by making a language simple (even at the cost of removing practical abstractions) and easy to understand.
-Rust tackled this problem by retaining practical abstractions and ensuring the code's safe.

 Go strives to distance itself from complexity -- code in Go is best seen as "composition from simple, easy to understand pieces," so that anyone approaching the code base has a chance to work on it.